-- 1. For safety and protection, keep your combination to yourself and your locker locked at all times - 2.
+- 1. For safety and protection, keep your combination to yourself and your locker locked at all times. - 2.
 Do not change lockers or let another person share your locker.
 Changing lockers without permission from the office may result in disciplinary action. - 3.
 Under no circumstances should there be more than one student to a locker. - 4.
-Report locker problems to Attendance Office in the Administrative Office.
+Report locker problems to Registrar's Office in the Counseling Office.
 Please leave your name, locker number, and a brief explanation of the problem. - 5.
 It is your responsibility to keep your locker clean, both inside and out.
 Cleaning supplies can be obtained from the custodians.
-Please report any damage to the Attendance Office. - 6.
-Lockers may be routinely inspected without notice. - 7.
-Fines may be assessed at the end of the school year if your locker is not cleaned and pictures, etc. taken down, or if the locker has been damaged due to inappropriate use. - 8.
-Locker room lockers are for P.E and athletic use exclusively. - 9.
-Lockers are not to be altered in order to stay open.
+Please report any damage to the Custodian or the